ch4dwick/dubbo-adin-ecr/README.md

 docker push <acocunt-id>.dkr.ecr.<my-region>.amazonaws.com/dubbo-admin:latest
 ```

-You can get by by just running kubectl with secrets.yaml, configmap.yaml, deployment.yaml, and service.yaml.
-You can use either nginx, apache or APISIX to expose the generated service IP and port.
+You can get by just applying kubectl with secrets.yaml, configmap.yaml, deployment.yaml, and service.yaml.
+You can use nginx, apache or APISIX to expose the generated service IP and port.

 ## Teardown